-And: The millions of visitors flocking to the already well-known and well-established sites document the public interest in this issue and hence in further industrial heritage sites.
-Our aim is to inform all those visitors right on the spot (and via internet) about all the rest of the network’s sites.
-That dramatically increases the number of the crucial direct customer contacts, at least in comparison to classical marketing based on one single site.
-The best thing is that this leverage effect is available at reasonable prizes – our membership fees.
-A more economic way to install a similar effective marketing strategy is out of range for individually operating sites.
+And: The millions of visitors who flock to the already well-known and well-established sites are proof of the public interest in this issue and, therefore, in other industrial heritage sites.
+Our aim is to inform all these visitors on the spot (and via the Internet) about all the other sites in the network.
+This dramatically increases the number of crucial direct customer contacts, at least compared to traditional marketing based on a single site.
+Best of all, this leverage is available at reasonable prices - our membership fees.
+There is no more economical way to install a similarly effective marketing strategy for individual sites.

-Shopping centers are well-known evidence that this strategy works.
-The shared advertising message leads to a shared success on site.
-And please note: attention is not only determined by an attractive issue, but in particular by the quality of location.
-That’s why selected and well-perceived sites with high quality standards take a leading marketing role as ‘anchor points’, thus promoting the whole network.
-From this hierarchy of external perception the smaller sites that are part of the Regional Routes and the European Theme Routes benefit as well – according to the motto ‘all for one and one for all’.
+Shopping centres are well-known proof that this strategy works.
+The shared advertising message leads to shared success on the ground.
+And please note: Attention is not only determined by an attractive theme, but above all by the quality of the location.
+That's why selected and well-received sites with high quality standards take on a leading marketing role as 'Anchor Points', thus promoting the entire network.
+This hierarchy of external perception also benefits the smaller sites that are part of the Regional Routes and the European Theme Routes, in the spirit of 'all for one and one for all'.

 ...
 AND TODAY?

 EU SUPPORTS ERIH AGAIN

-Thanks to a renewed EU funding ERIH is able to extend its information portal and to finance numerous further activities.
-Recognized as pan-European network to promote Europe’s industrial heritage it was granted another funding period since October 2014, provided by the Creative Europe network funding programme.
-This funding is, amongst others, invested to drive networking forward in favour of the exchange of experience on a regional, national and European level.
-This is particularly assured by the annual ERIH conferences, each of which focuses on a currently discussed topic with regard to industrial heritage and tourism.
+Renewed EU funding will enable ERIH to develop its information portal and fund a range of other activities.
+Recognised as a pan-European network for the promotion of Europe's industrial heritage, it has been awarded another funding period since October 2014, provided by the Creative Europe network funding programme.
+This funding is used, among other things, to promote networking through projects to exchange experiences at regional, national and European level.
+This is achieved in particular through the ERIH's annual conferences, each of which focuses on a topical issue related to industrial heritage and tourism.